 We’ve posted that black-eyed susan wildflowers are infrequent landing places for butterflies.
 Here of course we are reminded that these observations are general and not meant to be all inclusive.

 This was one of my very few encounters with a Baltimore Checkerspot.
 I’ve forgotten much of what happened yesterday, but I remember this encounter.
-Now I do not remember seeing the tiny caterpillar sharing that flower.
+I can’t remember seeing the tiny caterpillar which shares the flower.